Scripture: Luke 7:11-17

 "Lord Jesus, your healing presence brings life and restores us to wholeness of mind, body, and spirit.
 Speak your word to me and give me renewed hope, strength, and courage to follow you in the midst of life's sorrows and joys."

-1 I will sing of loyalty and of justice; to you, O LORD,
+1 I will sing of loyalty and of justice; to you, O LORD, I will sing.

 2 I will give heed to the way that is blameless.
 Oh when will you come to me?
 I will walk with integrity of heart within my house;